laktak/extrakto/README.md

-set -g @extrakto_clip_tool "xsel --input --clipboard" # works better for nvim set -g @extrakto_copy_key "tab"      # use tab to copy to clipboard set -g @extrakto_insert_key "enter"  # use enter to insert selection
+set -g @extrakto_clip_tool "xsel --input --clipboard" # works better for nvim set -g @extrakto_copy_key "tab"      # use tab to copy to clipboard set -g @extrakto_insert_key "enter"  # use enter to insert selection set -g @extrakto_editor "nano"       # set nano as the editor, helpful if $EDITOR is not set in bash profile
 ```

 ## Custom Filters